routingblog/arbitration/content/docs/problems.md

 - Arbitrators habitually handle cases for the same corporate defendants over the course of four years. [^classdismissed2]

+- Higher-level employees with resources for representation and use of the Commercial Arbitration Rules were more likely to gain favorable results than those lower-level employees who were subject to the Employment Arbitration Rules. [^galanterhaves2]

+- Employees in nonunion contexts are still mostly one-shotters and are often unrepresented; also employees in arbitrations against repeat player employers do not fare as well as employees against nonrepeat player employers. [^galanterhaves2]

 # Class Actions